dldk-gael/lm-heuristic/README.md

   <summary><b>sentence_score</b></summary>

 **sentence_score** provide an interface towards transformers-based model (GPT2 and BERT) that are used to associate a sentence with a *naturalness* score.
+It is build on top of [huggingface library](https://huggingface.co/transformers/) in order to use the different transformer models.
-Currently two LM-based sentences scorer are implemented:
+Currently two sentences scorer are implemented: one based on unidirectionnal language model (with GPT2) and the other on bi-directionnal language model (with BERT2).
+Below is a schematic overview of how sentence score is computed from the output of those language models.

 GPT2Score           |  BERTScore
 :-------------------------:|:-------------------------: